distortedfusion/blade-components/docs/10-components/list-group.md

 ## Item Title

-The `x-list-group.item` component has a dedicated `x-slot:title` slot which can be used to add additional information about an entry, alternatively the same can be achieved by supplying the `title=""` attribute.
+The `x-list-group.item` component has a dedicated `x-slot:title` slot for adding additional information about an entry.
+Alternatively, the same can be achieved by setting the `title` attribute.

 ```blade-component-code
 <x-list-group>